 4.The Agapanthus looked very good indeed, even though the flowers were over.
 Their leaves were abundant and shiny and the bright greens make me feel happy!

-5. Prominently placed beds of begonias, this time of the tall variety, were grouped together at the park entrances – so many plants here looked abundantly healthy!
+5. At the park entrances there were prominently placed beds of begonias, this time of the tall variety – so many plants here looked abundantly healthy!
 I haven’t seen tall bedding begonias before and these worked well.

 6. And finally, this is a city which is filled with statues.
 At the edge of the park I saw these figures amongst flax plants.

-Oviedo is a lovely city and, contrary to what I had seen elsewhere, the planting was rather freer.
+Oviedo is a lovely city and the planting here is freer than what I had seen elsewhere.
 I hope my fellow gardeners enjoy these colourful ideas for planting in parks in Oviedo, and that The Propagator approves!